LourisXu/paper_list/papers/Rethinking Few-Shot Image Classification A Good Embedding is All You Need.md

     def __len__(self):
         return len(self.labels)
 ```

 B. `MetaCIFAR100`: For meta-learning, the meta-training tasks or meta-testing tasks is divided according to categories, and the categories of meta-training tasks and meta-testing taks are mutually exclusive.
-To generate a support/query set in a meta-training/meta-testing task, we should select randomly `n-ways` classes from the total categories in the meta-training task as support set, and `n-shots` imgs of each class form a support set, and all the remaining or `n-queries` imgs of each class form a query set.
+To generate a support/query set in a meta-training/meta-testing task, we should select randomly `n-ways` classes from the total categories in the meta-training/meta-testing tasks as a support/query set, where `n-shots` imgs of each class form a support set and all the remaining or `n-queries` imgs of each class form a query set.
 As the code shown:
 ```python

 class MetaCIFAR100(CIFAR100):